 Achieving the Dream grant

-For a two-year period ending in 2018, Bronx Community College received support from Achieving the Dream's OER Degree Initiative, part of a nationwide effort to help address the high cost of textbooks.
-As a result of this funding, it is now possible for students to complete an Associate's Degree in Liberal Arts and Sciences (History Option) at BCC while taking only classes that use OER as required texts.
+For a two and a half year period ending in 2018, Bronx Community College received support from Achieving the Dream's OER Degree Initiative, part of a nationwide effort to help address the high cost of textbooks.
+As a result of this funding, it is now possible for students to complete an Associate's Degree in Liberal Arts and Sciences (History Option) at BCC while taking only classes that use OER as required materials.
 Learn more about how OER Degrees have transformed the experience of CUNY students and faculty.

 How to get involved